 1. MyAirbags FAQ's

-3. Salvage State Inspection
+2. Salvage Inspection

 What role does the (ACM) airbag control module play in passing salvage vehicle inspections?